Post-inflationary production of particle Dark Matter: Hilltop and Coleman-Weinberg inflation: Coleman-Weinberg inflation

-Similarly,~\cref{Fig:CDM_Yield_Decay-NMCW} shows $(\Trh, \mc)$ plane for \nmcw~inflation, particularly for benchmark \mCWo.
+Similarly,~\cref{Fig:CDM_Yield_Decay-CW} shows $(\Trh, \mc)$ plane for \cw~inflation, particularly for benchmark `\cw-BM1'.
 The discontinuous lines correspond to~\cref{Eq:eq to plot 2}.
-The bounds on this plane is similar to~\cref{Fig:CDM_Yield_Decay-GH}: the largest permissible value of $\lO$ and $\yc$ from stability analysis of~\cref{Table:NM-CW_stability} (orange-colored horizontal stripe at the top of the plot and pink-colored wedge-shaped region at the left-top corner of the plot), BBN temperature: $\Trh\gsim 4 \unit{MeV}$ (gray colored horizontal stripe at the bottom of the plot), and Ly-$\alpha$ bound from~\cref{Eq:Lyman-alpha-bound}: $\Trh\gsim (2 m_\phi)/\mc$ (region shaded with green color) and maximum possible value of $\mc=m_\phi/2$ (vertical stripe at the right, shaded with yellow color).
-The unshaded region is allowed on $(\Trh, \mc)$ plane and thus if $10^{-8}\gsim\yc\gsim 10^{-17.5}$ ($299.501\GeV \lsim \mc \lsim 1.1771\times 10^{13}\GeV$), then $\c$ produced only via the decay of inflaton for the benchmark \mCWo~in \nmcw~inflationary scenario can contribute up to $100\%$ of the entire \cdm~relic density of the present universe.
-Since, $m_\phi$ and ${\cal H}_I$ are almost similar for \mCWo~and \mCWt~(see~\cref{Table:reheating_values-Nonminimal-CW}), Ly$-\alpha$ and $\mc \lsim m_\phi/2$ are almost similar for both benchmarks.
-However, significant difference on the allowed region on $(\Trh,\mc)$ for the two benchmark values comes the maximum permissible value of $\Trh$ from stability analysis of~\cref{Table:NM-CW_stability}.
-As a result, the permitted range of $\mc$ for \mCWt~is almost similar - $ 1773.36 \GeV \lsim \mc \lsim 1.3401\times 10^{13}\GeV$.
+The bounds on this plane are similar to~\cref{Fig:CDM_Yield_Decay-GH}: the largest permissible value of $\lO$ and $\yc$ from stability analysis of~\cref{Table:CW_stability} (neon blue-colored horizontal stripe at the top of the plot and purple-colored wedge-shaped region at the left-top corner of the plot), BBN temperature: $\Trh\gsim 4 \unit{MeV}$ (gray colored horizontal stripe at the bottom of the plot), and Ly-$\alpha$ bound from~\cref{Eq:Lyman-alpha-bound}: $\Trh\gsim (2 m_\phi)/\mc$ (region shaded with green color) and maximum possible value of $\mc=m_\phi/2$ (vertical stripe at the right, shaded with yellow color).
+The unshaded region is allowed on $(\Trh, \mc)$ plane and thus if $10^{-4}\gsim\yc\gsim 10^{-20}$ ($9.7318\times 10^{-7}\GeV \lsim \mc \lsim 4.6924\times 10^{12}\GeV$), then $\c$ produced only via the decay of inflaton for the benchmark `\cw-BM1'~in \cw~inflationary scenario can contribute up to $100\%$ of the entire \cdm~relic density of the present universe.
+Since, $m_\phi$ and ${\cal H}_I$ are almost similar for `\cw-BM1'~and `\cw-BM2'~(see~\cref{Table:reheating_CW}), Ly$-\alpha$ and $\mc \lsim m_\phi/2$ are almost similar for both benchmarks.
+However, significant difference on the allowed region on $(\Trh,\mc)$ for the two benchmark values comes the maximum permissible value of $\Trh$ from stability analysis of~\cref{Table:CW_stability}.
+As a result, the permitted range of $\mc$ for `\cw-BM2'~is almost similar $\sim 7.3988\times 10^{-7} \GeV \lsim \mc \lsim 3.0837\times 10^{12}\GeV$.